-In general, the top screen (called the scalping screen) should be just large enough to allow the commodity being cleaned to pass though, removing all larger material.
+In general, the upper screen two screens (called the scalping screen) should be just large enough to allow the commodity being cleaned to pass though, removing all larger material.
 The lower screen (called the sifting screen) should be of the largest perforation or mesh that will hold up the food product and sift out the broken and immature kernels, sand and small weed seeds.